 The majestic red torii gate of Shirahige Shrine floating in Lake Biwa.

-Shirahige Shrine, 「白髭神社」is located on the western side of Lake Biwa in Shiga.
-The shrine is famous for its torii gate standing in the lake, which looks similar to the large red torii gate standing in the sea on Miyajima in Hiroshima.
+Shirahige Shrine, (白髭神社) is located on the western side of Lake Biwa in Shiga.
+The shrine is famous for its torii gate standing in the lake.
+It looks similar to the large red torii gate standing in the sea on Miyajima in Hiroshima.
 However it’s much smaller, Shirahige Shrine stands out of many other Shinto shrines and Buddhist temples around Lake Biwa by its magnificent view of the torii gate.

 This shrine is over 1,900 years old, the oldest shrine in Shiga.
 It has been considered as the divine favour for longevity, matchmaking, better luck and prosperous business.